What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Key Takeaways

-- Toilet blockages can be resolved with the use of simple tools such as plungers, baking soda
+- Toilet blockages can be resolved by using simple tools such as a plunger, baking soda

-Before we start, it’s essential to be prepared with these tools at hand:
+Before we start, it’s essential to have these tools in your arsenal:

 - Rubber Gloves